daos-stack/daos/docs/admin/common_tasks.md

 disks, size, address, etc.
 2. Check network configuration.
 Check that both the server and the client hosts can communicate with the network interface.
-3. Install the same version of `daos-server` and `daos-client` RPMs to all the hosts.
+3. Install the same version of `daos-server` and `daos-client` RPMs.
+Install `daos-server` to server hosts and `daos-client` to client hosts.
 4. Generate certificate files and distribute them to all the hosts.
 5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` of one of the server hosts and adjust it based on the environment.
 E.g., `access_points`, `bdev_class`.
-6. Check that directory where the log files will be created exists.
+6. Check that the directory where the log files will be created exists.
 E.g., `control_log_file`, `log_file` field in `engines` section.
 7. Start `daos_server`.
-8. Use dmg config generate to generate the config file that contains PMEM and NVMe.
+8. Use `dmg config generate` to generate the config file that contains PMEM and NVMe.
 9. Distribute the config file to `/etc/daos` of all hosts.
 10. Start server on all the hosts.
-11. Check that it's waiting for SCM format.
+11. Check that the server is waiting for SCM format.
 Call `dmg storage format` against all server hosts.
 12. Check that the servers are running on all the hosts with `dmg system query --verbose`.
-13. Create a small pool; ~500MB.
+13. Create a small pool; E.g., ~500MB.
 14. Define the certificate files in the agent config in the client host.
 15. Start agent.
-16. Create a POSIX container with daos command.
+16. Create a POSIX container with the `daos` command.
 17. Mount the container with dfuse.
 18. Add a large file that's less than the 500MB pool size into the container.
-19. Call dmg pool query and check that the free size has declined.
+19. Call `dmg pool query` and check that the free size has declined.

 ## Pool size management

 1. Start DAOS server with PMEM + NVMe and format.
-2. Create a pool with the size percentage.
+2. Create a pool with a size percentage.
 For example,
 ```
 dmg pool create --size=50%
 ```